-But let’s get to the main problem, though hardly the only one, with this study – it lacks a control.
+But let’s get to the main problem, though hardly the only one, with this study – it lacks a control group.
 If there is a central dogma of the scientific method, it would be to compare results to a control.
 It is the only way to show that an influencing factor actually causes a change.

 I don’t care if Exley found an aluminum soda can in the cells of brain tissue from ASD.
-It would be irrelevant, unless I know if there is or isn’t an aluminum soda can in brain tissue of non-ASD patients.
+It would be irrelevant unless I know if there is or isn’t an aluminum soda can in the brain tissue of non-ASD patients.
 Exley’s methods do not even meet the lowest standard of good science.

-But again, there are so many other issues, that allows us to dismiss the research right out of hand.
-Of the 10 patients used in this study (n=10 is so ridiculous low, that I cannot believe this article was published), Exley’s paper provided us with clinical information on none of them.
+But again, there are so many other issues, that allow us to dismiss the research right out of hand.
+Of the 10 patients used in this study (n=10 is so ridiculously low, that I cannot believe this article was published), Exley’s paper provided us with clinical information on none of them.
 None.
 Nothing about confounding data that might influence the observations.
 Nothing about the environment of the patients that may or may not have influenced the results.
 I’ve read a boatload of case studies from real research, published in real journals, and I almost always get to read about each patient (of course, protecting confidentiality).

 And there’s more.
-In a few samples, there was a incredibly high level of variability in the amount of aluminum found in ASD brain samples.
+In a few samples, there was an incredibly high level of variability in the amount of aluminum found in ASD brain samples.
 Take a look at this chart of the data.